The Culprits Behind Yellow Teeth: Unveiling the Stains!

 Genetics can also play a role in the color of our teeth.
 Some individuals are genetically predisposed to have naturally yellow or off-white teeth.
 This can be due to the thickness of the enamel or the color and density of the dentin layer.
 While genetics are beyond our control, proper oral care can still help maintain the best possible color for our teeth.

-In conclusion, maintaining good oral hygiene practices, avoiding tobacco use, and being mindful of our diet and lifestyle choices are essential in preventing teeth from turning yellow.
+In conclusion, maintaining good oral hygiene practices, avoiding tobacco use, and being of our diet and lifestyle choices are essential in preventing teeth from turning yellow.
 While certain factors, such as aging and genetics, are beyond our control, by taking proactive measures, we can minimize teeth yellowing and maintain a bright and confident smile.

 What Makes Teeth Yellow